top of page

 Physical and mental exercise are good for dogs- endorphins are released and tired dogs are less inclined to look for things to get into.
 Fetch or tug with rules (sit first, no teeth on skin, give when asked) is great.
 High energy breeds could use up to 45 min aerobic exercise per day.
 Puppies should be mainly self-directed and have limited human-directed running and jumping until growth plates are closed, so training is a great way to go to burn energy.

 Front clip harnesses are very helpful tools for minimizing pulling on walks.
-Some of my favorite brands are Freedom No Pull and Ruffwear Front Range.
-Perfect Fit and Balance are also good, and all are available online.
-Easy Walk is available locally although I have seen some dogs slip out of that brand, so be alert to fit issues.
+My favorite brands are Ruffwear Front Range, Truelove, and Balance, and all are available online.

 Say Please

-"Sit" (polite behavior) makes good things happen- leash clips on, door opens for walk, treats, petting, etc… Teach your pup to sit to say "please!"
+Polite behavior should make good things happen- leash clips on, door opens for walk, treats, petting, etc… Teach your pup to stand patiently (or sit) to say "please!"

 Focus on the good

 We tend to give lots of attention to puppies and dogs when they misbehave, and ignore them when they are quiet or calm.
 Reverse that.
-Prevent or ignore unwanted behavior and reward calm behavior.
+Prevent and evade or ignore unwanted behavior and reward calm behavior.
 Eye contact, touching, and talking are all attention, even "No!"
+Notice your dog offering good behavior spontaneously and find ways to reward it.

 Training